omartou/GarageStore/README.md

 # GarageStore

-This project is a Garage Store web application, created with Java Enterprise technologies.
+This project is a Garage Store web application, created with Java Enterprise Technologies.

 On the backend side we use Spring framework for the API endpoints.